abweiner18/Atom_Preview/Install_Atom.rst

 #.
 Go to `https://atom.io <https://atom.io>`_.
 Above **Download** you should see listed your computer's specific operating system (OS) and version.

-For example, I'm running Windows 10 on a pc, so this is what I see when I go to Atom:
+For example, someone with a pc running Windows 10 would see this when they go to Atom:

 .. image:: Images/atom_download_web96dpi.png